philc/book-notes/philosophy/a guide to the good life - william irvine.md

   * Increasingly discerning tastes is a curse.
 * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.
-* Seneca: old age is full of delights and should be cherished.
-We graduate out of many vices and appetites; we live with the full benefit of our years of wisdom.
-(This is a great framing.)

 ## Intro